aarongorka/aarongorka-com/content/blog/gopro-video-fixing.md

 {{< load-photoswipe >}}
 {{< figure src="/gopro_quik.png" >}}

-I recently discovered the GoPro Quik app for editing my videos, and while I had a lot of success with it, it had one fatal flaw: **certain specific videos could not be edited**.
+I recently discovered the GoPro Quik app for editing my videos, and while I had a lot of success with it, I had one major issue with it: **certain specific videos could not be edited**.
 I could import them, load them in to the app, include them in a clip, but I could not (manually) trim them - meaning I'd have to rely on the "auto-highlight" feature which missed a lot of moments I really wanted to include.
 Every time I tried, I'd get the error above:

 > An error occurred